SeaHogs/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to delete a patient by specifying the index of the patient in the patient list.
-2.  vitalconnect deletes the patient from patient list.
+2.  vitalconnect deletes the patient from the patient list.
 3.  vitalconnect displays the updated patient list with the patient removed.
 </br>Use case ends.